sapporo-wes/sapporo-service/docs/architecture.md

 ## RO-Crate

-After each run completes, the service generates [RO-Crate](https://www.researchobject.org/ro-crate/) metadata (`ro-crate-metadata.json`) following the Workflow Run Crate profile.
-This captures:
+After each run completes (or fails at the executor level), the service generates [RO-Crate](https://www.researchobject.org/ro-crate/) metadata (`ro-crate-metadata.json`).
+See [RO-Crate](ro-crate.md) for the full specification including conformance profiles, entity graph, custom properties, bioinformatics extensions, and validation.

-- Workflow document and parameters
-- Input/output file references
-- MultiQC quality statistics (when applicable)
-- BAM/VCF file statistics via samtools/vcftools (when applicable)

-RO-Crate generation is called from `run.sh` after the workflow engine completes, so it runs in the same subprocess as the workflow execution.